 This goes into play with network planning and reducing downtime.
 Don’t spend money on unnecessary new equipment if you can utilize your existing network equipment.
 Also, save money on less downtime with proper network documentation.

-In sum, network documentation is essential to most modern businesses.
+In sum, good network documentation is essential to most modern businesses.
 If you don’t have it, you probably need it.
-If you’d like to test drive our network documentation software netTerrain, or just have some questions, click here to get started.
+If you’d like to test drive our network documentation solution netTerrain, or just have some questions, click here to get started.